luzh/nvscope/README.md

-# Analytics and Recovery Testing Tools for NVMM Apps
+# Analytics and Testing Tools for NVMM Applications

 Description.